antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 ## Summary

-.NET 8 Preview 3 contains exciting new features and improvements that would not be possible without the hard work and dedication of a diverse team of engineers at Microsoft and a passionate open source community.
+.NET 8 Preview 3 contains exciting new features and improvements that would not be possible without the hard work and dedication of a diverse team of engineers at Microsoft and a passionate open-source community.
 We want to extend our [sincere thanks to everyone who has contributed to .NET 8 so far](https://dotnet.microsoft.com/thanks), whether it was through code contributions, bug reports, or providing feedback.

 Your contributions have been instrumental in the making .NET 8 Previews, and we look forward to continuing to work together to build a brighter future for .NET and the entire technology community.